1.1 What are archives and why should we keep them?

 Provided no information is lost when printed, some documents of permanent value can be kept on paper and stored as archives.
 For such records, good quality acid-free paper and a high quality laser printer should be used.
 Metal staples or paper clips should not be used as they are susceptible to rust.

-The Provincial Records Advisor is appointed by the Standing Committee of General Synod to encourage the proper maintenance and preservation of archives at parochial, diocesan and provincial level, and to work with any Diocesan Advisors appointed by the Bishops to deal with such matters in their dioceses.
+The Provincial Records Officer is appointed by the Standing Committee of General Synod to encourage the proper maintenance and preservation of archives at parochial, diocesan and provincial level, and to work with any Diocesan Advisors appointed by the Bishops to deal with such matters in their dioceses.
 He/she is responsible to the Secretary General.
 In addition the Provincial Records Advisor deals with enquiries about archival material, and liaises as necessary with NRAS and local Archivists.
 From time to time seminars about the care of archives may be arranged.

 The Provincial Records Advisor may be contacted through the General Synod Office, and any Diocesan Records Advisors through Diocesan Offices.